-A Certificate of Origin (CO) is an important international trade document attesting that goods in a particular export shipment have been wholly obtained, produced, manufactured or processed in a particular country.
-It is also a declaration by the exporter.
+A Certificate of Origin (COO) is an important international trade document attesting that goods in a particular export shipment are wholly obtained, produced, manufactured or processed in a particular country.
+COs also constitute a declaration by the exporter.

-Israel Certificate of Origin
+How to Process Your Certificate of Origin Online

 How do you get started?

 Contact our Customer Focus Center